commercetools/sphere-node-cli/README.md

 $ sphere help <cmd>
 ```

+The CLI is **still under development** but already provides a bunch of commands.<br/>
+The idea behind it is to operate as a _proxy_ for the different libraries that are used underneath.
+For example the `import` command will stream chunks from a given JSON file and pass them to the related library that will handled the rest.

-# !!!Still under development!!!
+## !!!Still under development!!!
 > Each released version is tested and stable, so you can already install the CLI and use it.

-Features will be implemented step-by-step (see also Issues).
+Features will be implemented step-by-step.

 Current available commands: